TTP commander among 4 terrorists killed as security forces thwart infiltration attempt at Pak-Afghan border: ISPR

 It said that sanitisation operations were being conducted to eliminate any other Indian-sponsored terrorist found in the area, adding that the counter-terrorism campaign by security forces and law enforcement agencies would continue at full pace to wipe out the menace of foreign-sponsored and -supported terrorism from the country.

-Meanwhile, President Asif Ali Zardari, in a statement posted on the social media platform X, paid tribute to security forces for eliminating 18 militants.
+President Zardari, in a statement posted on X, paid tribute to security forces for eliminating 18 militants.
 He said that the operation was a reflection of security forces’ determination to eradicate terrorism.

 Prime Minister Shehbaz Sharif also said the entire nation stood with the country’s security forces in the fight against terrorism.
 In a statement, he also reiterated the firm commitment to eradicating terrorism in all its forms from the country, Radio Pakistan reported.